-- Construction of the Millbrae Station HSR modifications as part of either the Millbrae Station Design or the RSP Design Variant would result in conversion of commercial buildings to transportation uses and would also result in land use patterns that conflict with the approved Millbrae Serra Station Development project.
-The degree of impact would be slightly lessened with the RSP Design Variant. - Construction of the East Brisbane LMF under Alternative A or the West Brisbane LMF under Alternative B would result in the permanent acquisition of land designated as planned development (residential prohibited).
+- Construction of the Millbrae Station HSR modifications, under Alternatives A and B, would result in conversion of commercial buildings to transportation uses and would also result in land use patterns that conflict with the approved Millbrae Serra Station Development project. - Construction of the East Brisbane LMF under Alternative A or the West Brisbane LMF under Alternative B would result in the permanent acquisition of land designated as planned development (residential prohibited).
 Construction of the West Brisbane LMF (Alternative B) would also result in the permanent acquisition of land designated as planned development (residential permitted) for the placement of new tracks.
 In addition, construction of the West Brisbane LMF (Alternative B) would require the permanent acquisition and grading of Icehouse Hill, which is an area protected by the Brisbane General Plan Amendment for habitat (City of Brisbane 2018).
 These permanent acquisitions would result in a permanent alteration of planned land use patterns.